I Tried Going Completely Plastic Free for a Day

 A simple gift (made of plastic)

 My first plastic-free errand was to find a gift for a friend.
-We have a lovely bakery within biking distance so I sent my daughter out to pick up a paper gift certificate.
+We have a bakery within biking distance so I sent my daughter out to pick up a paper gift certificate.
 When she returned with a plastic gift card in her hand, we felt defeated.
 More than 75 million pounds of PVC from plastic cards heads to landfills every year.
 What I didn’t do (but maybe should have done): returned the card.
 What I did do: emailed the bakery with my feedback and vowed not to get a gift card there again unless they switch to paper.

 A local newspaper (wrapped in plastic)

 Not soon after, our local paper landed in our driveway.
-If rain is forecast, every paper in our community is delivered wrapped in plastic.
+If rain is in the forecast, every paper in our community is delivered wrapped in plastic.
 We usually read the news online to avoid the waste associated with delivery, but in this case we don’t even order this paper; it is delivered to every household regardless.
 What I did: contacted them directly to discontinue the paper.
 We love the paper, but we don’t love the plastic.
 We’ll read it online.

 An organic apple (with a plastic sticker)